 Montevideo is a wonderful, exciting, lively, beautiful and culturally rich city, offering you, the attendee, a host of activities to enrich your I2MTC experience!

 Montevideo, a harbor colony settlement established by Spain in 1724.

 Its name Monte Video given by Fernando de Magallanes expedition when they saw a hill on the flats.
 Today a cosmopolitan million and a half multicultural friendly people city.
-Involved in the Second World War in the "Battle of the River Plate", and hosted of the first FIFA soccer (football) World Cup in 1930.
+Involved in the Second World War in the "Battle of the River Plate", and hosted the first FIFA soccer (football) World Cup in 1930.
 A place to visit by its rich architectural and cultural heritage, native music styles as Tango and Candombe.